 However it will not be that simple, because in the case of John Green, a small booklet can and will bring up big questions.
 Our protagonist, Aza, suffers from OCD (obsessive - compulsive disorder) which in itself brings great challenges.

 With a super calm narrative, John Green literally puts us inside Aza's head, passing us every thought of the character and every dilemma she faces with the issue of OCD and anxiety, which she doesn't abandon at any time.
 What takes this book out of the YA classification only.
 Because it doesn't just portray teenage romance.
 On the contrary, I thought that this theme was left aside and was focused more on the obstacles in which the protagonist has to "overcome" to achieve a "normal" life.
 Or at least, act in a way that she feels she is really in control of her life.

-In Turtles down there, Aza gives us a completely different view of life and things that for most & nbsp; us is gone unnoticed.
+In Turtles down there, Aza gives us a completely different view of life and things that for most of us go unnoticed.
 We end up feeling and experiencing some things in different, more intense ways.